tip11000/ParziStarWarsMod/FAQ.md

 ###Q: Can you make the guns 3D?

-A: We like them not being 3D, having them be 3D would stray a little too far from the vanilla feel for us, not to mention the countless hours of modeling and texturing for such a small feature.
+A: We like them not being 3D, but maybe.